top of page

 Food

 Breakfast: Several visitors have told me that the Wilmslow Lodge breakfast is expensive and disappointing and the Wilmslow Premier Inn does not serve breakfast.
-However, all the coffee shop chains (Costa, Starbucks, Nero, etc) are within a short minute walk, and also places that offer a good (but more expensive) breakfast, such as Gail's.
-You can also find a very inexpensive breakfast to take back to your hotel room or have at the school at Greggs, and Sainsbury's and Waitrose have a large sandwich and pastry selection and a coffee machine.
+However, all the coffee shop chains (Costa, Starbucks, Nero, etc) as well as several privately owned shops are within easy walking distance, and also places that offer a good (but more expensive) breakfast, such as Gail's.
+You can also find a very inexpensive breakfast to take back to your hotel room or have at the school at Greggs; and both Sainsbury's and Waitrose have a large sandwich and pastry selection and a coffee machine.
 The Sainsbury's right next to the Wilmslow Lodge offers a "meal deal" that is good value and includes a Costa coffee or other beverage.

 We provide a tea break at 11.00 that includes tea, coffee and snacks and usually home made cake or bread on a Thursday.